One Giant Leap For A Man, One Small Step Toward Proving Earth Is A 'Frisbee'

 All told, the journey took around a minute.
 His parachutes guided him groundward to safety (mostly), and once he landed, he celebrated his achievement with a paramedic and his backboard.
 Onlookers called out congratulations as Hughes was checked for serious injuries.

 The launch marks Hughes' second successful flight, after he rocketed across a quarter-mile of Arizona desert in 2014, and just one step in his long-term plan to get himself to space in a vehicle of his own creation.
-From there, he hopes to finally determine for himself whether more than two millennia of scientific understanding, from Aristotle to NASA, are actually bunk.
+From there, he hopes to finally determine for himself whether more than two millennia of scientific understanding and physical exploration — from Aristotle to Ferdinand Magellan and NASA — are actually bunk.

 "Do I believe the Earth is shaped like a Frisbee?
 I believe it is," Hughes told The Associated Press.
 "Do I know for sure?
 No. That's why I want to go up in space."